Southend-on-Sea Corporation Transport: A second attempt

 Due to the issues with the future of the tramway in the 1920s, the corporation revisited the use of buses, and by the mid 20s a plan was drawn up to use 14 seater minibuses but it was rejected by the full council.
 It took until 1930 for an order to be placed with seven AEC Regals ordered with bodies by English Electric, with the first buses being received in 1931.
-Unfortunately the corporation had failed to understand that the Road Traffic Act 1930 had changed licenses to run buses and their initial route plan was rejected by the regional traffic commissioners.
+However, the corporation had failed to understand that the Road Traffic Act 1930 had changed licenses to run buses and their initial route plan was rejected by the regional traffic commissioners.
 Their second route, from Alexandra Road to Southchurch Park was partially rejected, with the licence only giving the corporation the right to run the route from Seaway to the park.
 The corporation appealed this decision to the Ministry of Transport, which was accepted and on 5 July 1932 the service ran for the first time.
 The route ran from Alexandra Road at Prittlewell Square, down Heygate Avenue to York Road, before travelling along Ambleside Drive and Kensington Road to a stop outside the park in Shaftesbury Avenue.

 The corporation realised that other routes would be difficult to start without negotiating with the local private bus companies, and agreed with the three businesses that the corporation would operate in the East of the town, while they would operate in the West.
 As part of the deal, the corporation purchased routes from the private bus companies Westcliff Motor Services, Edwards Hall Motors and Borough Services.
 By 1934, Westcliff Motor Services had been purchased by the Tilling Group, and in 1935 its managing director J. F. Heaton proposed an effective merger which was rejected by the Corporation.

 Further routes were added and by 1938, buses were replacing the trams on the Thorpe Bay route.
 By 1942, buses replaced the remaining tram routes after winning a battle with local traffic commissioner Sir Haviland Hiley.
 However in 1945, the corporation, Westcliff and Eastern National Omnibus Company agreed to share the routes up to the boundary of Canvey, Vange and Wickford, called the Southend Transport Pool and in 1946 the regional transport commissioners allowed the corporation to operate outside of Southend for the first time.
 However the objections of private operators City Coaches and the Bridge family meant there was not much co-ordination of routes.